Manage workflows

 In order to move any workflow, you will need a role of 'Admin' or higher in the organization.

-If you need to move a workflow in a direction that is not currently available know that you can either Duplicate it or Export it from the current space and Import said workflow to the destination workspace (provided you have the access level to do so).
+If you need to move a workflow in a direction that is not currently available you can either duplicate it or export it from the current space and then import it to the destination workspace (provided you have the access level to do so).

-IMPORTANT!: All workflows must have their Personal Authentications either updated or removed before the workflow itself can be relocated to another Shared workspace / Organisation.
+All workflows must have their personal authentications either updated or removed before the workflow itself can be relocated to another Shared workspace

 If the Authentications being used are not also available within the destination Workspace / Organization then it is best practice to remove or update the authentications before proceeding.